Content

 However, if you’re impatient, there are many hair loss treatments on the market, from medications to hair growth shampoos.

-You should absolutely consult a healthcare professional before using any medication while dealing with a syphilis infection — if there’s one thing we can’t stress enough, it’s that.
+You should consult a healthcare professional before using any medication while dealing with a syphilis infection — if there’s one thing we can’t stress enough, it’s that.

 So, if you suspect that you might have syphilis, please make an appointment with a healthcare professional as soon as you can — and be sure to let your sexual partners know if you test positive.